Therealajahn/Dynamic-Grid/README.md

 # Dynamic-Grid
-A Javascript tool for generating a CSS grid
+A Javascript tool for generating a CSS grids